wp-plugins/form-maker/readme.txt

 -	Recapthca form field
 * Pagebreak: This can be used to break the form into distinct pages.
 * Section Break: This option allows adding a section break to the form page.
+* For each form certain types of statistical data are available:
+* Entries: The number of submitted forms.
+* Views: The number of times the form has been viewed.
+* Conversion Rate: The percentage of submitted forms to the overall number of views.

 == Form Maker Step by step guide Step 1 ==
 = Installing Form Maker =